Zheeko-1/alx-backend-javascript/0x06-unittests_in_js/README.md

-# Solutions to tasks on 0x06.
-Unittests in JS
+# Please add a .gitignore file to avoid redundancy
+# To be updated